kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

     <option value="Seoul">Seoul CURA Healthcare Center</option>
 </select>
 ```
-The way how the web elements are marked up is not significant.
+The way how the web elements are marked up is not so significant.
 You may have &lt;li&gt;, &lt;tr&gt;, &lt;a&gt; or whatever.
 We are able to code appropriate XPath expression to select the HTML elements of our interest out of the target page.

 2. My test case has a list of texts.
 Let me name it as **the expected data**.
 Let me suppose I have the following literal in my test case code, for example:
 ```